-The Tropical Forest Conservation Act (TFCA) was reauthorized in 2019, expanding a highly successful “debt-for-nature” program that has produced tremendous returns on investment over the last two decades.
-The bill needs to be reauthorized in 2020.
-The Nature Conservancy (TNC) respectfully requests that Congress reauthorize the legislation and, during the FY21 international conservation appropriations process, provide $20 million for the TFCA.
+The Tropical Forest and Coral Reef Conservation Act (TFCA) was reauthorized in 2019, expanding a highly successful “debt-for-nature” program that has produced tremendous returns on investment over the last two decades.
+The Nature Conservancy (TNC) respectfully requests that Congress provide $20 million for the TFCA in fiscal year 2024 international conservation appropriations.

 Since first enacted in 1998, the TFCA has offered eligible countries opportunities to reduce their official concessional debt owed to the U.S. government while generating funds locally to conserve biological diversity and protect ecologically and economically vital forest ecosystems.